Masala Gur Recipe

 Ingredients

 Ghee – Indian sweets taste the best when prepared in ghee.
+However, to make this recipe vegan, replace ghee with coconut oil.

-Seeds – I have used melon seeds and white poppy seeds but you can also add some flax seeds or hemp seeds to this recipe.
+Seeds – I have used melon seeds and white poppy seeds, but you can also add some flax seeds or hemp seeds to this recipe.

 Jaggery – Always use organic jaggery that is dark brown in color.
 The light yellow-colored jaggery has chemicals added to it to lighten its color and is not good for the body.